 The simple answer is yes.
 Most ISPs offer packages that bundle together broadband with phone or TV packages, which is logical as most people choose to upgrade to fibre for fasting streaming services.
 However, for consumers looking to compare fibre optic broadband deals in isolation, there are plenty of different bundles available.
 SOGEA deals apart, you’ll still need a working phone line, regardless of whether you intend to add in a call package or not.

-This depends what it’ll be used for and how many users are in your home.
+This depends on what it’ll be used for and how many users are in your home.
 If online activities revolve around web surfing and emailing, it’s probably not worth switching.
 However, for those who like to stream video or games and download large files, superfast broadband could slash buffering and latency.

 While most providers offer unlimited downloads as part of their fibre packages, check there isn’t a download limit – exceeding this could lead to punitive charges.
 For anyone who likes to stream HD movies and install large software programs, it’s advisable to go for an unlimited package.

 Fibre broadband deals tend to be a few pounds more per month than standard broadband counterparts.
 This is a small premium considering the massive upgrade in terms of speed, and it’s worth the money for most people.
 Even so, always compare fibre broadband offers to find a package that suits your price range.